mpigsley/nebraska-mushrooms/src/cms/content/species/beauveria-bassiana-3226.md

   - /img/beauveria-bassiana-3226-1.jpeg
 ---

 The Icing Sugar Fungus is a widespread insect pathogen that can be found year-round infecting various species of hosts.
 The fungi erupt out of the joints of the insect exoskeleton as a white, powdery mass full of asexually produced spores.
 The spores travel to other hosts and substrates via air currents.
+This species isn't host-specific and is so much of a generalist on arthropod species that it has been used as a natural insecticide to combat a wide range of insects.

+![Joints](/img/beauveria-bassiana-3226-6.jpeg)

 In many ascomycetes, species can have multiple life stages.
 One where they make asexual spores via miosis (anamorphic phase) and a life stage where they make sexual spores via mitosis (teleomorphic phase).
-Beauvaria species are an anamorph for matching Cordyceps teleomorph species.
-Past convention was to separate these two forms into different species (for example: Beauvaria and Cordyceps), and modern convention is to group them into one species.
-In the future, we may see the genus Beauvaria disappear in favor of their respective teleomorphic Cordyceps species.
+Beauveria species are an anamorph for matching Cordyceps teleomorph species.
+Past convention was to separate these two forms into different species (for example: Beauveria and Cordyceps), and modern convention is to group them into one species.
+In the future, we may see the genus Beauveria disappear in favor of their respective teleomorphic Cordyceps species.

-![Joints](/img/beauveria-bassiana-3226-6.jpeg)

 #### September 12th, 2023 Field Notes